Nkp1sss/PlayFair/README.md

 # PlayFair
 ## update version

-## Implementation of the playfair cipher
+## Implementation of the playfair cipher.